ModellingWebLab/fcweb/INSTALL.md

 You'll definitely need to edit the latter file to suit your system.
 The server can then be started with `sudo /etc/init.d/celeryd restart`, but don't do this until you've finished the web service setup below.
-To ensure it is restarted when the machine reboots, use `sudo update-rc.d celeryd defaults`.
+To ensure it is restarted when the machine reboots, use `sudo update-rc.d celeryd defaults 25`.

 For some additional security, you might want to stop the rabbitmq broker listening on external ports, although the default account only accepts logins from localhost anyway.